AhsanShihab/AI-for-Human/README.md

 # Bootstrap Project

-This is my capstone project for *Front-End Web UI Frameworks and Tools: Bootstrap 4* course.
-This is the first of the four courses in Coursera's *Full Stack Web Development Specialization*
+This is a demo project in Bootstrap.
+The project contains a website for an imaginary organisation named "AI for Human".
+See the live website from this [link](https://ahsanshihab.github.io/AI-for-Human/)

 ## Modules Used